shayandavoodii/CepstralCoefficients.jl/README.md

     using .CepstralClustering
     ```

-Afterward, you should use the [`cc`](https://github.com/shayandavoodii/TimeSeries-Cepstral-Clustering/blob/main/src/CepstralClustering.jl#L12-L46) function as the main function of the implementation.
-The aforementioned function calculates `n` number of cepstral coefficients according to the given time series.
+Afterward, one should use the [`cc`](https://github.com/shayandavoodii/TimeSeries-Cepstral-Clustering/blob/main/src/CepstralClustering.jl#L12-L46) function as the primary function of the implementation.
+The function above calculates the `n` number of cepstral coefficients according to the given time series.

 ## Example

-In terms of testing the implementation, a sequence of time series is required.
-In this case, I use the following assets: `["MSFT", "AAPL", "GOOG", "AMZN", "FB", "TSLA", "NVDA", "INTC", "CSCO", "ADBE"]`.
-I calculate the first 5 cepstral coefficients to be calculated and compared.
-I use `p=3` as the lag of $AR$ process.
+A sequence of time series is required to test the implementation.
+In this case, the following assets are used: `["MSFT", "AAPL", "GOOG", "AMZN", "FB", "TSLA", "NVDA", "INTC", "CSCO", "ADBE"]`.
+In this example, the first 5 cepstral coefficients are calculated.
+The lag of $AR$ process is set to be `3`.

 ### Fetch data